hamdajaved/hamdajaved/README.md

 ## ✨ Design Philosophy

 <p align="center">

-### 💡 “Good design reduces effort.
+### 💡 Design is not about making things look simple.
-### ⚡ Great design removes confusion.”
+### ⚡ It’s about making complexity feel effortless.

 </p>

 <p align="left">
-I believe design is not about decoration—it's about **clarity, intention, and impact**.
+I design experiences where users don’t have to think twice—
-Every interface should guide users effortlessly, even in complex systems.
+because the system already did the thinking for them.
 </p>

 ---